-Though some programs in the Creation District are full priced for the community, every dime generated in tuition goes right back into the scholarship pot to ensure that youth experiencing homelessness or in extreme financial hardship are able to have access to the same vibrant programming that every young person deserves.
-Every camp, class, workshop, or trip opportunity offered at the Creation District has scholarship spots set aside for youth who would otherwise never have an opportunity to participate this program.
+Every dime that the Creation District receives goes to ensure that youth experiencing homelessness or in financial hardship are able to have access to the same vibrant programming that every young person deserves.
+Workshops, classes, and events at our downtown studio location are always free for youth accessing drop-in center services.
+Every camp, trip, festival, or excursion offered through the Creation District has scholarship spots set aside for youth who would otherwise never have an opportunity to participate this program.

-The Creation District thrives on a mixture of grants, revenue generated by tuition, and the generous donations of community members invested in creating equal opportunities for young people to dream big.
+The Creation District thrives on a mixture of grants, revenue generated by community events, and the generous donations of community members invested in creating equal opportunities for young people to dream big.

 Want a better idea of where your donations are going?